Patapom/webgl/Web/blog/patapom/docs/BRDF/MSBRDFEnergyCompensation2.md

 	![SHEnv](./images/MSBRDF%20Panel%20SHEnv%20-%20GGX.jpg)

-	Comparison of "ground truth" against simplified spherical harmonics environment, for various values of roughness from 0.25 to 1.
+	Comparison of "ground truth" against simplified spherical harmonics environment, for various values of *perceptual roughness* from 0.25 to 1.
 Only the multiple-scattering component is shown.</br>
 	**Top Row:** Ground truth sampling of the GGX MSBRDF.</br>
 	**Middle Row:** A single sample of the GGX MSBRDF is used as well as a 2nd order SH representation of the environment (*i.e.* 9 coefficients).</br>
 	**Bottom Row:** Difference between the two, amplified 4x.</br>